-Governance Committee: Subcommittees: Nominating | Strategic Plann tees: Federal Outreach | CTAHI
+Governance Committee: ubcommittees: Nominating | Strategic Pla

 This committee works to ensure the viability of the organization for future generations.

 Government Affairs Committee:

 This committee provides advocacy on substantive issues such as Environmental Regulations; Property Rights & Tax Issues through productive professional relationships with state elected officials and government agencies.